Editor’s Note: Read more unknown and curious design origin stories here.

 “It’s faithful to the Raymond Loewy design as much as possible on a behemoth of a plane.
 It’s hard to make a 747 look light and sophisticated, but the color, shapes, and typography do a great job.
 It maintains all the positives from the 1962 version.
 I’m especially glad that the 1980s didn’t creep in on the design with mauve and almond,” said Adams.

-Earlier this month, Boeing confirmed it received a $3.9 billion contract for two new presidential planes.
-They will still be 747s -- albeit a newer version, the 747-8 -- even though the aging plane is being phased out by commercial airlines.
+In 2018, Boeing confirmed it received a $3.9 billion contract for two new presidential planes.
+They will still be 747s – albeit a newer version, the 747-8 – even though the aging plane is being phased out by commercial airlines.

 “The reason is that the Secret Service requires, in the interest of safety, that the President should fly only on four-engine aircraft.
 The 747 also provides more space for the President, his key staff, and the complex communications equipment required for the president to be in touch with anyone in the world at all times,” said aviation expert Gene Eisman in an email interview.

 How exactly this will play out is still unclear.
-It's unlikely but Trump could even decide to repaint the current planes instead of waiting for the new ones, which will only enter service by 2024 (though the President has requested that the planes be ready sooner in 2021).
+Although unlikely, Trump could even decide to repaint the current planes instead of waiting for the new ones, which will only enter service by 2024 (though the President has requested that the planes be ready sooner in 2021).
+Talking to Stephanopoulos, he said he’s updating the planes “for other presidents, not for me.”

 But he added, “I hope they will pull something off that’s pleasing and acceptable to everyone.
 I just hope it doesn’t become some ugly debate.”